rodrigotamura/go-stack-2019/module04/flux/README.md

 It is not a good practice and it will decrease performance if we simply calc `value * amount` within our cart component.
 However we can implement this calc into `mapStateToProps()`.
 See this implementation at [Cart Component](./project/src/pages/Cart/index.js)

 **Important to note** that mapStateToProps will run anytime that we change something from Redux state.

+# Middlewares in Redux - Redux Saga

+Middleware in Redux with Redux Saga might intercept the actions making a **side effect** that could be assyncronous, an API requesting, async Storage and so on.

+Let's suppose that we want to add a product into cart, but the cart needs another information like weight of the product in order to calc the delivery service.
+So Redux Saga will intercept this action, making an API requesting for weight of this product, and afterwards include at the cart.

+### Installation

+Run `$ yarn add redux-saga` and create our first saga at [/src/store/modules/cart/cart/sagas.js](./project/src/store/modules/cart/cart/sagas.js).
+Open it to see the implementations and and many instructions.

+Then, create [/src/store/modules/rootSaga.js](./project/src/store/modules/rootSaga.js) which will have the same functionallity of rootReducer, that will join all SAGAS in one file.

+Let's open [/src/store/index.js](./project/src/store/index.js) and implement SAGAs importings.